chocolatey/docs/input/en-us/guides/upgrading-to-chocolatey-v2-v6.md

 We have listed the bug fixes, features and improvements below that we feel you should be most aware of before upgrading.
 We have also highlighted critical areas that need you need to carefully consider before you continue upgrading.

+### Installing a Specific Chocolatey Version

+When you run the [Chocolatey CLI install command](https://chocolatey.org/install), you are installing the latest version of Chocolatey CLI each time.
+To install a specific version, set the environment variable `chocolateyVersion` before running the installation command.
+See the [documentation for more information](https://docs.chocolatey.org/en-us/choco/setup#installing-a-particular-version-of-chocolatey).

 ### Sonatype Nexus Repository Sources

 The Sonatype Nexus Repository Manager has an [issue that can cause it to go into an infinite loop of querying for packages from a NuGet v2 feed](https://issues.sonatype.org/browse/NEXUS-13426) (you will need a login for Sonatypes' Jira system to view the issue).
 The only affects Sonatype Nexus NuGet v2 feeds as it has been fixed for NuGet v3 feeds.